ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/temp_controllers/Induction-furnace.md

 Device is being developed by Jakob Ahlburg at Aarhus university.

-Internally it uses several pieces of hardware - a Julabo, a power supply etc but we only talk to an arduino controller (via serial).
-The arduino controller contains the PID controller and all logic that is needed to drive the device at the hardware level.
+Internally it uses several pieces of hardware - a Julabo, a power supply etc but we only talk to an Arduino controller (via serial).
+The Arduino controller contains the PID controller and all logic that is needed to drive the device at the hardware level.

 Serial command set is on manuals shared drive.